 Talk About Kitchen Table Issues

-“[Messaging] needs to be targeted at the middle class and working families,” said Sen. Tammy Duckworth of Illinois.
+Core messaging for reaching undecided voters should focus on basic economic issues without getting lost in arcane policy details, analysts and Democrats have said.“[Messaging] needs to be targeted at the middle class and working families,” Sen. Tammy Duckworth (D-Ill.) said.
 “Those people need to feel seen and know that we care about them, that we are going to represent them.”

-That emotional connection is important, according to Aaron Dusso, a professor of political science at Indiana University, Indianapolis.
+That emotional connection is important, according to Aaron Dusso, a professor of political science at Indiana University–Indianapolis.

 “The psychology of voting is always about emotion, and my feelings about my party, and my feelings about where I want the country to go,” Dusso told The Epoch Times.